-If you want to optimize your use of Linux, then you need to utilize a Linux proxy.
-It will help you avoid any blocks and bans if you want to do advanced tasks like web scraping or bot automation.
-By utilizing residential proxies and through continuously rotating proxies, your bot would effectively deceive any website into thinking that its requests are from a genuine user.
+If you want to optimize your use of Linux, you need to utilize a proxy server.
+A proxy can help you avoid blocks and bans when doing advanced tasks like web scraping or bot automation.
+By using residential and rotating proxies, your bot can effectively mimic the behavior of a genuine user.

 Let’s set up a Linux proxy server.

 Step 1.
 Open your Application Launcher and search for “Settings.”

 Step 2.
 Click on the Settings icon.

 Step 4.
 Turn on the Network Proxy button.

 Step 5.
 Now, input your proxy server’s hostname or IP address with the corresponding port number.

 You can now close the window and it will automatically save your settings.
 Note that the first time you visit any website, a pop-up will ask for your login credentials.

 Congratulations!
 You have now finished configuring your Linux proxy server.